Charlotte Rose, UKCP Accredited Psychotherapist

 My Approach

 Psychoanalytic theory underpins my practice.
-This informs my philosophy that when we slow things down to recognise and put potentially repeating patterns into words, things can be thought through; pain may be eased; and new ways forward can become possible.
+This leads me to give importance to slowing things down to recognise and put potentially repeating and automatic patterns into words.
+By thinking things through, pain may be eased; and new ways forward can become possible.

 In psychotherapy, you are invited to speak about your life experiences.
-This includes, while not limited to, describing your hopes, fears, dreams, physical sensations, and also taking the brave step of voicing your moment-to-moment experience in and of therapy, without censoring.
-This is quite different to social convention and other professional relationships, including other forms of therapy.
-There is no expectation upon you to say that things are any particular way, only a hope that you become curious and able to describe things as they are felt to be, at any given point in time.
+This includes paying attention to your hopes, fears, dreams, physical sensations, relationships, and the circumstances in which they take place.
+It can also be helpful to take the brave step of speaking freely about your moment-to-moment experience of the therapeutic process and relationship.
+Psychodynamic psychotherapy is, then, quite different to social convention and other professional relationships, including other forms of therapy.

-My role includes paying close, committed, and consistent attention to all that you communicate and potentially infer, and respectfully sharing and developing observations together with you, to help you to facilitate a deeper understanding and acceptance of all parts of yourself, aspects of your experience, and life as a whole.
+My role includes paying close, committed, and consistent attention to all that you communicate and might potentially infer; and respectfully sharing and refining these observations together with you.
+My aim in doing so, is to help you to facilitate a deeper understanding and acceptance of all parts of yourself, aspects of your experience, and life as a whole.

-I offer psychotherapy once or twice per week, this takes places at the same set times each week.
+I offer psychotherapy once or twice per week.
+This takes place at the same set times each week.

 I also provide reflective practice sessions for organisations.

-You can find more information about how I work, including information on fees, on my website.
+You can find more information about how I work, including up-to-date information on fees, on my website.

 About Me

-In addition to my training through my doctorate, I have completed further requirements to become registered with the UKCP as a psychoanalytic / psychodynamic psychotherapist, via the Hallam Institute of Psychotherapy.
+I completed my Doctorate at UWE Bristol, where the main psychotherapeutic modality was psychodynamic.
+Additionally, I fulfilled the further requirements to become registered with the UKCP as a Psychoanalytic / Psychodynamic Psychotherapist, via the Hallam Institute of Psychotherapy.

 I work with